 Constructing the integrated system

-Project construction will commence in October 2018 in a staged process, and the Microgrid is expected to be operational in late-2019.
+Project construction will commence in October 2018 in a staged process, and the Microgrid is expected to be operational in mid-2020.

 Construction of the individual components will involve: